 The origin story

-Like most discoveries in astronomy, the idea of black holes was instigated when the inquisitive eyes of a scientist meets a mystifying problem.
-In this case the problem was mathematical in nature, and oddly solving equations on a piece of paper seemed to make scientists interpret cosmic phenomena occurring light years away !
+Like most discoveries in astronomy, the idea of black holes was instigated when the inquisitive eyes of a scientist meet a mystifying problem.
+In this case, the problem was mathematical in nature, and oddly solving equations on a piece of paper seemed to make scientists interpret cosmic phenomena occurring light years away!

-So just to brush the details, In 1915, Einstein formulated 10 equations called “Field equations” in his general theory of relativity.
+So to brush the details, In 1915, Einstein formulated 10 equations called “Field equations” in his general theory of relativity.
 These equations described the geometry of spacetime & the distribution of matter in it.
-Moreover, these equations were non-linear in nature, which meant that it was impossible to find an “absolute” solution for it.
-Naturally any attempt at solving it involved mind-boggling math !
+Moreover, these equations were non-linear in nature, which meant that it was impossible to find an “absolute” solution.
+Naturally, any attempt at solving it involved mind-boggling math!

-But in 1916,a physicist named Karl Schwarzschild successfully solved the field equations by making an important assumption.
-He assumed that if we could squeeze space-time into a minuscule point called Singularity the equations can be solved.
-In simpler terms his approach described the gravitational fields of a spherical point mass.
-This assumption is where the idea of black hole was born.
+But in 1916, a physicist named Karl Schwarzschild successfully solved the field equations by making an important assumption.
+He assumed that if we could squeeze space-time into a minuscule point called Singularity, the equations can be solved.
+In simpler terms, his approach described the gravitational fields of a spherical point mass.
+This assumption is where the idea of the black hole was born.

 “As you see, the war treated me kindly enough, in spite of the heavy gunfire, to allow me to get away from it all and take this walk in the land of your ideas.”

 “ I have read your paper with the utmost interest.
 I had not expected that one could formulate the exact solution of the problem in such a simple way.
 I liked very much your mathematical treatment of the subject “

 Fundamentally it’s a point in space that is exceedingly dense.
 The gravitational field around this point is so high that if any object even dares to come close, it ends up being “spaghettified.”